-February of 2011 these were replaced with a new NAT platform using a smaller minipool size (only 6 donations) which is better able to detect small amounts of genetic material.
-This new multiplex NAT tests for hepatitis C, HIV and hepatitis B. Since it was implemented, one donor with hepatitis C and one donor with hepatitis B that may have been missed with the previous testing have been identified.
+In February of 2011 these were replaced with a new NAT platform using a smaller minipool size (only 6 donations) which is better able to detect small amounts of genetic material.
+This new multiplex NAT tests for hepatitis C, HIV and hepatitis B. Since it was implemented, one donor with hepatitis C and one donor with hepatitis B that may have been missed with the previous testing have been identified, but none in 2013.